It's a Very Merry Muppet Christmas Movie: Plot

 After witnessing these events, the Boss allows Daniel to help Kermit.
-When Daniel arrives, and after Kermit wishes he has never been born, he ends up showing Kermit what would have happened if he had not existed.
+When Daniel arrives, Kermit wishes that he was never been born, and Daniel shows Kermit what would have happened if he had not existed.
 In the world without Kermit, Bitterman has turned the park near the Muppet Theater into a shopping mall called Bitterman Plaza, the Muppet Theater itself has become a nightclub called Club Dot owned by Bitterman, Doc Hopper's French-Fried Frog Legs (first seen in The Muppet Movie) has become a famous fast-food restaurant, and all of Kermit's friends have fallen into various detrimental situations.

 Kermit has Daniel restore him back to his reality and returns to the Muppet Theater.
-However, Bitterman arrives to shut the theater down and fights with Miss Piggy.
-Pepe arrives where he breaks up the fight and announces he has made the Muppet Theater into a historical landmark, foiling Bitterman's plan.
-Embittered and defeated, Bitterman storms out of the Muppet Theater.
+Bitterman arrives to shut the theater down and fights with Miss Piggy.
+Pepe appears and announces he has made the Muppet Theater into a historical landmark, foiling Bitterman's plans.
+Defeated, an enraged Bitterman storms out of the Muppet Theater.

 Outside, the Muppets sing "We Wish You a Merry Christmas".